 The park’s pristine white sandy beaches, rolling Atlantic surf, and great camping and picnic areas make it an extremely popular location with locals and tourists alike who come to enjoy the swimming, surfing, fishing, camping, picnicking, and playground the park has to offer.
 A nationally recognized team of lifeguards patrol the beaches, and off-road vehicles are only permitted to drive on the western portion of the outer beach.
 The Smith Point Beach Hut offers a diverse menu of freshly prepared seafood and other specialties, and special events are scheduled throughout the summer months.

-Contact: 1 William Floyd Pkwy, Shirley, NY 11967, 631-852-1313
+Smith Point County Park, 1 William Floyd Pkwy, Shirley, NY 11967, 631-852-1313

 7. Village of Ocean Beach

 Village of Ocean Beach is a coastal town on Fire Island that boasts beautiful natural scenery, lovely beaches, and a warm and welcoming community.
 The charming seaside village has a unique character with treasure-laden shops, homegrown galleries, and varied restaurants, and it exudes a laid-back, casual atmosphere.

 A broad quay offers the perfect spot to catch the spectacular sunsets and weekly open-air concerts, and craft fairs take place at various venues throughout the summer.
 Watersports abound with swimming, fishing, surfing, boating, and windsurfing being just a few of the activities that can be enjoyed, while a wealth of restaurants, cafés, and bars cater to every taste.
 Village of Ocean Beach Map

-Considered “The Jewel in the Crown” of the Fire Island National Seashore, Sailor’s Haven is a beautiful bay on Fire Island that is home to a wide beach, a boat marina, and the famous Sunken Forest.
+Considered “The Jewel in the Crown” of the Fire Island National Seashore, Sailors' Haven is a beautiful bay on Fire Island that is home to a wide beach, a boat marina, and the famous Sunken Forest.
 The tranquil coastal area is located near the center of the island and accessible by the Sayville Ferry, private boat, or foot and features a modern visitors center, convenience shop that sells snacks and gifts, and a 45-slip public marina with electricity.